Jay-AiTechlabs/Ai-chatbot-project/README.md

 - Machine learning-driven response handling
 - Web-based interface built with Flask
 - Interactive user interface using HTML, CSS, and JavaScript
 - Real-time academic query support
+- The system trains a machine learning model on intent data using an inten.json file to understand user inputs and optimize response accuracy and efficiency.

 ## Technologies Used
 - Python